Frequently Asked Questions

 You should apply only if you have a serious interest in working within the public child welfare system after graduation.
 Should you receive a traineeship, you will be required to make a commitment to work in child welfare for at least two years upon completion of your undergraduate social work degree.
 Should you be unable to fulfill this commitment, you will be required to repay the funds you received.

 Yes, you are still eligible to pursue a MSW degree.
-While it is recommended that you wait at least a year after you start working at DCP&P so you can get acclimated to the work, it is possible to still attend an MSW program.
+While it is recommended that you wait at least a year after you start working at DCP&P so you can get acclimated to the work and complete your training, it is possible to still attend an MSW program.

 View our Program brochure for a summary of this information.